Ozark-Prairie Regional SETAC Chapter

 entering these professions.

-meetings are held in Spring, usually after completion of spring terms
+meetings are held the third week of May, usually after completion of spring terms

 of Universities in the region.
 Meeting locations rotate among MO, OK,

 IA, IL and KS.

 last 1.5 days, with an option for short courses at some meetings.
 Meetings

 include: a plenary session with invited speakers; contributed poster and

 platform sessions, which include student award competitions; meetings